Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     ```

-## User Permission Checks
+## User Context
-The SpiraAppManager provides a number of helpers to let SpiraApps better understand the current context of the user.
+The SpiraAppManager provides a number of functions to let SpiraApps better understand the current context of the user.
 Some of these have been discussed above.
-The following functions provide checks that can be useful in building up a SpiraApp's logic.
+The following functions provide checks that can be useful in building up a SpiraApp's logic based on information about the user's account.

-=== "Available Checks"
+=== "Available Context"
     ??? note "canViewArtifactType(artifactTypeId: number)"
         Returns true if the current user can **view** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.